| | | | | |

 Description

-Using store-bought gnocchi for convenience, this easy pesto gnocchi recipe comes together fast and quick in just 10 minutes, which is the perfect weeknight dinner or for whenever you’re in a hurry.
-Mixed in a full-bodied pesto sauce that comes together in minutes, this tasty pasta recipe is flavorful from fresh, simple ingredients and is totally gluten-free, dairy-free and vegan too.
+Using store-bought gnocchi for convenience, this 10-minute creamy pesto gnocchi recipe makes the perfect weeknight dinner.
+With soft pillowy gnocchi mixed in a creamy full-bodied basil pesto sauce that comes together in minutes, this tasty pasta recipe is flavorful from fresh, simple ingredients and is totally gluten-free, dairy-free and vegan too.

 Ingredients